Bobohizan: Origin

-Different variant exists on the origin of Bobohizan, both on the Dusun and Kadazan, the first story related to the creator God of Kinoingan, with his wife Suminundu is believed to be the first Bobohizan.
-Based on the myth of the traditional Kadazan, Bobohizan is said to stem from the sacrifice of Ponompuan, where she is believed to be a bobohizan during her lifetime.
-Another variant also tell the story of origin from the Nunuk Ragang despite it is uncertain whether the calling of Bobohizan (Bobolian in the Bundu-Liwan dialect) exist prior to or after the settling of the ancestors at Nunuk Ragang.
-Long after the first ancestors passing to Hibabou (Heaven), the rites, prayers, and incantations (Rinait or Inaait) were lost and forgotten.
-This is when Suminundu sent a spirit to earth to teach the people about the rinait (ritual poem).
+There are various accounts of the origin of the bobohizan, which differ across districts and subtribes.
+The most widely accepted origin of the bobohizan is the mythic legend of the deific founding father of the Kadazan-Dusun Kinoingan and his wife Suminundu.
+Based on the legend, the bobohizan is said to stem from the sacrifice of Ponompuan, whose spirit is believed to have returned and imparted ritualistic knowledge to a woman.
+It is said that long after the first ancestors died and went to Hibabou (equivalent to Heaven), the rituals and incantations were lost and forgotten.
+This is when Suminundu sent a spirit to earth to teach them about rituals and the art of incantation.
 The spirit came every evening, calling upon anyone brave enough to learn.
-The call was repeated for years but no one was brave enough to come forth until one day a brave woman went out and meet the spirit in the dark.
-She soon learned the art of rinait and rites from the spirit and passed it on to other women in the village.
-According to legend, because of the woman who was brave enough to meet the spirit, all bobohizan in the Kadazan of Penampang District as well on other Dusun areas was by custom, women only.
-Among the Kimaragang Dusun in the northern of Sabah, both women and men however can be bobolians although the spiritual powers and knowledge of the rinait of the former are stronger and better than those of the latter.
+The call was repeated for years but no one was brave enough to come forth until a brave woman went out and meet the spirit in the dark.
+She learned the art of incantation, or rinait, and rituals from the spirit and passed it on to other women in the village.
+According to the legend, because of the woman who was brave enough to meet the spirit, all bobohizan across Sabah have customarily been women only.
+Among the Kimaragang Dusun in northern Sabah, both women and men may become bobolian, though women are traditionally regarded as having greater spiritual power and mastery of rinait.